constROD/react-redux-and-nodejs-typescript-template/README.md

-# React Redux and Node.js w/ Typescript Template
+# React Redux and Node.js w/ TypeScript Template
 This repo is build with webpack

 # Installation